opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_group_v1.md

   The default value is 0.

 * `cool_down_time` - (Optional) The cooling duration (in seconds).
-The value ranges from 0 to 86400, and is 900 by default.
+The value ranges from 0 to 86400, and is 300 by default.

 * `lb_listener_id` - (Optional) The ELB listener IDs.
 The system supports up to three ELB listeners, the IDs of which are separated using a comma (,).
+  This parameter is alternative to `lbaas_listeners`.

 * `lbaas_listeners` - (Optional) An array of one or more enhanced load balancer.
   The system supports the binding of up to three load balancers.
-The field is alternative to lb_listener_id.
-The lbaas_listeners object structure is documented below.
+The field is alternative to `lb_listener_id`.
+The `lbaas_listeners` object structure is documented below.

-* `available_zones` - (Optional) The availability zones in which to create the instances in the autoscaling group.
+* `available_zones` - (Optional) Specifies the AZ information.
+The ECS associated with a scaling action will be created in a specified AZ.
+  If you do not specify an AZ, the system automatically specifies one.

 * `networks` - (Required) An array of one or more network IDs.
   The system supports up to five networks.
 The networks object structure